 The eyes are ringed in red.
 The dorsal fin is narrow and often protrudes upwards.
 When swimming it is held back against the body.
 When seen at night the entire body has more of a blueish tint than during the day but if kept in the lights this tint disappears quickly.
+The image below was taken at night with strobes and the blue tint can be seen.
 They grow up to 40 cm in length but most specimens sighted are more in the 30 cm range.

 IN THE WILD